New Zealand bellbird: Classification

 The bellbird was originally placed into the genus Certhia.
 In 1840, George Robert Gray established a genus Anthornis, where he moved the bellbird.
 The bellbird is the type species of the genus.
 This classification has been widely accepted since then.
 For a long time, the New Zealand bellbird was the sole representative of the genus Anthornis.
-The Chatham bellbird (A. melanocephala), which became extinct in the early 20th century, was formerly classified as a subspecies of the New Zealand bellbird, as A. melanura melanocephala.
-The Chatham bellbird is now recognised as a separate species and a second member of the genus.
+The Chatham Islands bellbird (A. melanocephala), which became extinct in the early 20th century, was formerly classified as a subspecies of the New Zealand bellbird, as A. m. melanocephala.
+The Chatham Islands bellbird is now recognised as a separate species and a second member of the genus.
 The New Zealand bellbird and the tūī (Prosthemadera novaeseelandiae) are the only representatives of honeyeaters (Meliphagidae) in New Zealand.
-The hihi or stitchbird (Notiomystis cincta), another New Zealand endemic bird, was originally considered to be a honeyeater also, but it is now believed to constitute its own monotypic family Notiomystidae.
+The hihi or stitchbird (Notiomystis cincta), another New Zealand endemic bird, was originally considered to be a honeyeater also, but it is now believed to constitute its own monotypic family, Notiomystidae.

-A molecular study from 2017 identified the Chatham bellbird as the closest relative to the New Zealand bellbird.
+A molecular study from 2017 identified the Chatham Islands bellbird as the closest relative to the New Zealand bellbird.
 Both species constitute a clade to which the tūī is a sister taxon.
 Other close relatives of the bellbirds and the tūī are the marbled and plain honeyeaters from New Guinea.
 Their phylogenetic relationships are shown in the cladogram below: